<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 These challenges (when an investor’s emotional and financial experiences intersect) require a human element.

-In the same way a doctor focuses on limiting anxiety by getting cancer patients to understand the facts about their treatment, a planner can do the same for an investor going through the death of a spouse.
+In the same way a doctor focuses on limiting anxiety by getting cancer patients to understand the facts about their treatment, a financial life manager can do the same for an investor going through the death of a spouse.

 It requires deep subject matter expertise.